Walk #977: Ouse Valley Way: Godmanchester to Earith

 Cross a little track leading to the bridge and head on through a small wooded area to reach another footbridge and clapper gate.
 The path parallels the backwater for a short distance, before curving to the right, roughly following a fence away to the right.
 The path soon curves to the left to reach a larger footbridge over a ditch, each end of which is guarded by gates.
 Cross this and turn half-right to follow the path, aiming for some trees in the far corner of the field, where it meets the River Ouse at TL265723.

 After a fifth of a mile the road curves to the left and right to cross a ditch on a narrow bridge at TL288719; continue along the road as it continues eastwards.
 It becomes narrower and enters an area of woodland; after a little over a mile it meets another road at TL307717, with a scout hut off to the right.
-Turn half-right and continue along the path for another three hundred metres until it reaches the end of a road in front of a church, with a rather lovely white footbridge over the river on the right.
+Turn half-right and continue along the path for another three hundred metres until it reaches the end of a road in front of All Saints' church, with a rather lovely white footbridge over the river on the right.

 Carefully cross the roundabout (the road is busy) and continue straight on along the road, which is still called Meadow Lane.
 It passes an industrial estate on the right, then the entrance to park and ride, and finally a large industrial area as it becomes much rougher and muddier.
 A mile after the roundabout the road, now little more than a track, ends at TL330704.